CameronCarroll/day/readme.md

 day.rb
 ======
-(Version 2.0.3 -- August 2014)
+(Version 2.0.4 -- March 2015)

 A command-line to-do & time-tracking application.

 * Define & describe tasks, and set time estimates for yourself.
-* Check in or out of tasks to track time spent.
+* Check in and out of tasks to track time spent.

 Requirements:
 -------------